drasive/arduino-weather-station/README.md

 - Idle:         LED is off (waiting for next update)
 - Failing:      LED blinks (last update failed)

+### Serial Bus
+All actions are communicated through the serial interface.
+This can be used for wired operation or debugging.

 ### Data Logging (Ubidots)
 If turned on (`LOG_DATA`), the temperature and humidity readings will be send to your [Ubidots](https://ubidots.com/) account.
 This requires an active network connection (`WLAN_SSID` and `WLAN_PASSWORD`), a Ubidots token (`UBIDOTS_TOKEN`) and the data source IDs (`UBIDOTS_ID_TEMPERATURE` and `UBIDOTS_ID_HUMIDITY`) to be configured.